Tier 2 Visa Applications: updated support information from NHSE

 Tier 2 is an immigration route for GPs from outside the European Economic Area (EEA) and they each require a sponsor in order to live and work in the UK.
 These Drs must be sponsored by an organisation or company that holds a Tier 2 licence.
 A licence is a permission given to an organisation to sponsor workers in its business and last for 4 years.
 The organisation is known as a sponsor.

-The number of GP Practices who are currently Tier 2 Visa sponsors is limited meaning GPs from outside the EEA have to return to their home country if they are unable to find employment with a practice that can continue their sponsorship.
-Tier 2 sponsorship therefore is an opportunity for practices that are having difficulty recruiting to vacant GP posts, to employ migrant Drs who will generally have completed their training in the UK.
-It doesn’t guarantee that you will fill your vacancy, but it does open up a new pool of Drs who are then able to apply for your vacancies.
+NHS E/I are aware that there are a number of non-EEA GP Trainees who qualify each year in February and August that are looking for practices who are able to provide them with Tier 2 sponsorship.
+However, the number of GP Practices who are currently Tier 2 Visa sponsors is limited and often non-EEA GP Trainees will be forced to leave the region or return to their home country if they are unable to find employment with a practice that can continue their sponsorship.
+Tier 2 sponsorship therefore is an opportunity for practices that are having difficulty recruiting to vacant GP posts, to employ migrant doctors who will generally have completed their training in the UK.
+It doesn’t guarantee that the vacancy will be filled, but it opens up a new pool of doctors who are then able to apply for vacancies.

 How to apply to become a sponsor